WillBekerman/Directed-Multivariate-Sensitivity-Analysis/README.txt

     "generateData3.R" - generates trivariate data at Gamma = 1 for a multitude of different experimental configurations "makeExperimentalSetupFromYData.R" - takes output from "generateData3()" and encodes the data in the form required for "chiBarSquaredTest()"
     "psiFunctions.R" - two psi functions for data processing

+The published paper is available from Biometrika at https://doi.org/10.1093/biomet/asaa024.